facebookresearch/demucs/README.md

 slower but improves the accuracy of Demucs by 0.2 points of SDR.
 It has limited impact on Conv-Tasnet as the model is by nature almost time equivariant.
 The value of 10 was used on the original paper, although 5 yields mostly the same gain.
-It is deactivated by default
+It is deactivated by default.

 ## Examining the results from the paper experiments